ELEVATE-Project/documents/src/docusaurus/docs/settingup-mentoringservice.md

      KAFKA_URL = 11.2.3.45:9092
     ```

-2. Follow the instructions given in [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-configure-remote-access-for-mongodb-on-ubuntu-20-04) to add Bind IP to **mongod.conf** in host.
+2. Set the bind IP using the steps given in [Setting up MongoDB 4.1.4](settingup-mongodb.md).
+Refer [this documentation](https://www.digitalocean.com/community/tutorials/how-to-configure-remote-access-for-mongodb-on-ubuntu-20-04) for more information.

     <Admonition type="note">
     <p>Instructions might differ based on MongoDB version and operating system.</p>